AllamGowriSankar0001/React-Learning-Path/1.Basics/8.Events/README.md

 </button>
 ```

-Good for simple logic, but avoid heavy code inline.

----
+This is fine for simple stuff, but if your logic gets complicated, extract it to a separate function.
+It makes the code easier to read and test.

 ## Key Rules to Remember

-- ✅ Use camelCase (`onClick`, not `onclick`)
+- Use camelCase (`onClick`, not `onclick`)
-- ✅ Pass a function reference, not a function call
+- Pass a function reference, not a function call (no `()` unless it's wrapped)
-- ✅ Use arrow functions to pass parameters
+- Use arrow functions to pass parameters
-- ✅ Use `event.target.value` for inputs
+- Use `event.target.value` to get input values
+- For forms, controlled components (using state) are usually the way to go

+Events are how your app responds to users.
+Once you get comfortable with onClick and onChange, you can build interactive UIs that actually do something.